carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 Note that in this example %p and %obj.relocate are the same address and we could replace one with the other, potentially removing the derived pointer from the live set at the safepoint entirely.

+.. _gc_transition_args:

 GC Transitions
 ^^^^^^^^^^^^^^^^^^